This post may contain affiliate links.

 • Baking Soda.
 For lightness, lift, and softness.

-• Oat Flour.
-Is loaded with more protein than wheat flour and is also considered gluten-free.
+• Oats.
+Loaded with more protein than wheat flour and also considered gluten-free.
 Make sure to check your labels to ensure your oats come from a gluten free facility if this is a concern for you.

 healthy oatmeal protein cookies with banana and raisins